FixedEffects/InteractiveFixedEffectModels.jl/README.md

 fit(SparseFactorModel(:pState, :pYear, 2), Sales ~ Price, df, VcovCluster(:pState))
 ```

 - The option `save = true` saves a new dataframe storing residuals, factors, loadings and the eventual fixed effects.
-Importantly, the new dataframe is aligned with the initial dataframe (rows not used in the estimation are simply filled with NA).
+Importantly, the returned dataframe is aligned with the initial dataframe (rows not used in the estimation are simply filled with NA).

 The general syntax is
 ```julia